Second presidency of Rafael Caldera: Domestic policy

 In his second presidency, Caldera included politicians from other political backgrounds who supported his candidacy in his cabinet, like some representatives of MAS party, Teodoro Petkoff at the Ministry of the Central Office of Coordination and Planning, and Pompeyo Márquez at the Border Ministry, as well as some independents in other ministries.
 In any case the support of the MAS and other parties were fundamental to approve some laws in the National Congress in his first years of government, due to his own party having few seats in Congress.

+Legislative policy

+Composition of the Senate (1993–1998): in light green, Caldera's party, Convergence.

+Composition of the Chamber of Deputies (1993–1998).

+Rafael Caldera had the support in Congress of his party Convergence and the Movement for Socialism (MAS), which together accounted for approximately one third of the votes, and therefore did not possess a parliamentary majority.
+In this context, Rafael Caldera publicly announced the possibility of convening a constituent assembly and dissolving Congress if he failed to reach agreements that would allow him to govern.

 Judicial policy

 In 1994 Caldera fulfilled a promise made during the presidential campaign and pardoned the military figures involved in the 1992 Venezuelan coup d'état attempts.
 Many of these, once liberated, grouped in the political party MVR, under the leadership of Hugo Chávez, who ultimately, after several years in the political wilderness, won the 1998 presidential elections.
 Caldera later wrote in an article for El Universal that he regretted granting the pardon to Chávez.

 On 18 April 1996, Antonio Espinoza, a member of the Bandera Roja party, was arrested at his home by the DISIP and held incommunicado.
 Amnesty International denounced that Espinoza's family had been denied information about his detention.

 On 23 October 1996, the DISIP arrested astrologer José Bernardo Gómez and held him incommunicado for 48 hours after he had predicted days earlier that President Rafael Caldera would die before completing his term.
 According to historian José Sant Roz, "27 vehicles were seized, 14 homes were searched, his phone calls were traced, and neighbors, relatives, and friends were interrogated."